shgonzalez/shgonzalez.github.io/_posts/2017-05-02-LDAP-+-Active-Directory-Configuration-Part-I.markdown

 * 2 389-Directory Server on centos 7
 * The 2 servers above as members of the Windows Domain and enabling the PAM Passthrough Plugin
+* 1 Load Balancer
-* Replication Master Single between Directory Servers
+* Replication Master Single between 398 Directory Servers

 #### The goal